karlredgate/doc/notes/RPM.md

 Filling the list of files automatically

-The -f option to the %files section allows you to read in a list of file names from a file.
-This file is assumed to look like the contents of the %files section, holding one file name per line.
-You can also include the various directives for files such as %attr or %doc.
+The `-f` option to the `%files` section allows you to read in a list of file names from a file.
+This file is assumed to look like the contents of the `%files` section, holding one file name per line.
+You can also include the various directives for files such as `%attr` or `%doc`.
 For example:

 ```
 %files -f list_of_filenames.txt